-Once you’ve identified negative keywords, it’s time to add PPC negative keywords to your campaigns.
-Though we’re just using Google for our example, you’ll need to do this in each paid media platform you use.
+Time to add PPC negative keywords to your campaigns.
+Though we’re just using Google negative search terms for our example, you’ll need to do this in each paid media platform you use.

 Here’s how to add negative keywords in Google Ads:

-- Find “Keywords, Negative” under the Keywords and Targeting area.
+- Find “Keywords, Negative” under the Keywords section of the secondary navigation.

 - Select “Add negative keyword,” and toggle the settings for campaign or ad group negative keywords.

 - Alternately, choose “Make multiple changes” to add negative keywords in bulk for campaigns or ad groups (but not both at the same time).

 - Follow prompts, type or paste in your negative keyword(s), and approve changes if asked.